4.1 Basic Rules of Combat

 Combat Order

+An alternative combat order system that I enjoy uses alternating turns between the GM and players.
 The gamemaster may act in any order, choosing a creature to act in alternating turns with the players.
 Groups of similar creatures (typically weak creatures) may share the same slot in the combat order for simplicity.
 Once all creatures have acted the players may take their turns un-interrupted until the round is over (or vice-versa).

 This style of managing combat order allows the gamemaster to maintain a more narrative and reactive style of combat, while maintaining some benefit for high reflex PCs.
 Additionally, this prevents either group from gaining undo advantage by having a large number of turns in a row (unless the narrative calls for an ambush).